vngrs-ai/vnlp/README.md

-## Turkish-NLP-preprocessing-module
+## VNLP: Turkish NLP Tools
-NLP Preprocessing module for Turkish language
+State of the art, lightweight NLP models for Turkish language.

 Consists of:
 - Sentence Splitter